(this page was last updated in January 2019)

 Watch the PIPA Prize 2018 Finalists’ Exhibition making-of video:

-PIPA Prize nominee for the sixth time this year, Arjan Martins is a long artistic journey artist that dedicates himself, mainly, to painting.
-For the exhibition, Arjan presents 3 great scale paintings.
-Those are canvas that show a visual repertory and an Afro-Brazilian narrative that’s been historically without site of speech or visualization.
+PIPA Prize nominee for the sixth time this year, Arjan Martins has a long journey as an artist and is dedicated, mainly, to painting.
+For the exhibition, Arjan presents three big-scale paintings.
+Those are canvas that show a visual repertory and an Afro-Brazilian narrative that has been historically left aside from the main narrative.
 His counternarrative is told from figures and daily situations, anonymous characters, black bodies and maps which redesign the Afro Atlantic migrations’ geography at colonial times.
 “In a very explicit way, Arjan’s paintings highlight the colonization and slavery oppression aches – which are still so present in our daily social conflicts – but they do this with a violent exuberance of form, that doesn’t let themselves to domesticate in illustration”, declares Luis Camillo Osorio.

 The made-up word that names the collaborative project founded by Eli Subdrack triggers, at least, curiosity: avaf, always written in small letters, is sometimes a collective project, sometimes an individual one, taken by Eli who, in his works, discuss matters such as gender-related ones, identity, liberty, pleasure and authorship.
 For the exhibition, avaf reunited different works produced between 2004 e 2018 in an installation made especially for the PIPA Prize 2018’s exhibition. “reTRANSpectiva #1″ mixes tapestry, neon, painting, masks, plants, wallpapers, a LED panel, etc, and proposes a remixing of his own work.
 The installation is penetrated by the transgender’s image, theme/symbol that permeates avaf’s work.
 The trans person becomes the central strategy in the exhibition, where the artist re-contextualizes different period works in a single place.